 Is it worth it?

 Yes.
 Roys Peak is advertised as one of the best hikes in New Zealand and rightly so.
 Even if the trail can be monotonous after a while the views are simply stunning all throughout, even if you don’t make it all the way to the top.
 If you’re up for a challenge Roys Peak is a very rewarding hike.
+It’s a must on any New Zealand bucket list if you’re an outdoors and hiking lover.

 Have you hiked Roys Peak?
 How did you find it?
 Let me know in the comments below!
 If you’re planning to hike Roys Peak I hope you find this guide useful, if you have any specific questions feel free to reach out to me.